November 11 @ 11:00 am – 4:00 pm

 The pricing strategy ensures that the festival remains accessible while still upholding the quality and variety that have become its hallmarks.

-In preparation for this grand event, Shuai Wang, who recently opened King BBQ with his wife Corrie, will host a special meal for the pitmasters and chefs.
+In preparation for this grand event, there is traditionally a special meal shared by the pitmasters and chefs.
 This pre-festival gathering is not only a testament to the camaraderie within the barbecue community but also highlights the festival’s engagement with local culinary talents.

 Barbecue with a Purpose